-The first important step to operationalize the presented M&E scheme was to test the practical use of the suggested templates to capture the case sites' demands.
+An important step to operationalize the M&E scheme was testing the practical use of the suggested templates to capture the case sites' demands and to opt for more flexible approaches to adapt to the different case site situations and needs.

 Testing took place in various forms.
 Local facilitator teams first checked if the terminology used in the provided templates (Appendices D, E) can be understood by stakeholders and made necessary alterations.
-Collecting data addressing the suggested indicators for regular evaluation on Living Lab performance in chapter 7.2, the set of questions were adapted and adjusted to ensure similar standards on data collection for regular evaluations of the Living Lab performances.
+Collecting data on the suggested indicators for regular evaluation on Living Lab performance in chapter 7.2, the set of questions were adapted and adjusted to ensure similar standards on data collection for regular evaluations of the Living Lab performances.
+A core set of questions is suggested depending on the focus of the Living Lab sessions.
+Additional questions related to steps taken can be included to reflect the respective focus of the session.

 The resulting questionnaires were pre-tested (Bortz and Döring 1995) at the Isar case in the AmperRhei Living Lab in early summer 2019 with stakeholders.
 The Amper River is a tributary to the Isar River and joins the Isar north of Freising.
 This Living Lab process managed by the local water management office was the most active process in the Isar River basin in 2019 with frequent Living Lab sessions to discuss and work on NBSs to improve flood protection and the ecological status of the Amper River.
 TUM was asked for consultancy and advice for this process and invited to make use of the case to pre-test elaborated interview materials and data collection methods for PHUSICOS monitoring and evaluation procedures.
 The suggested set of questions from D3.3 and the set of selected questions by the PHUSICOS sites were tested first at the Amper Rhei Living Lab including the use of an online survey tool.
-With the positive test run at the Isar concept case, the set of selected questions then were translated to the respective languages of the project sites and adapted to the different cultural contexts of the participating countries.
+With the positive test run at the Isar concept case, the set of selected questions were then translated to the respective languages of the project sites and adapted to the different cultural contexts of the participating countries.

 Sites could opt between using traditional paper questionnaires that are coded for further processing in SPSS (Version 23) or conducted online while still ensuring high privacy and data management safety.
-The online tool SoSci Survey11 (Leiner 2019) was selected
+The online tool SoSci Survey11 (Leiner 2019) was selected for the case sites opting to make use of a digital questionnaire.
+The online questionnaire was prepared by WP3 together with the sites, pre-tested for functionality and potential defects with the site owners and facilitators.
+Participants received a hyperlink to the